New Flyer Xcelsior: Xcelsior CHARGE H2

 The CHARGE model can be equipped with a hydrogen fuel cell (model code XHE), which acts as an on-board charger to extend range.
 Earlier New Flyer fuel cell buses were based on the preceding Low Floor chassis, designated H40LFR, and integrated by an outside vendor.
 In 2016, New Flyer received an order for 25 XHE40 buses under the California Air Resources Board Air Quality Improvement Program (AQIP).
 The XHE40 uses a MAN SE model 1350 rear axle with a traction motor from Siemens; like the XE60, the XHE60 also uses a MAN 1350 rear axle as a pusher, but adds a ZF AxTrax AVE middle axle as a puller for traction-challenged conditions.

 An XHE60 tested at Altoona weighed 49890 lb empty; with a total capacity of 132 (1 driver, 50 seated, 81 standing), the estimated GVW was 69750 lb.
 The fuel cell was a Ballard HD85 with an 85 kW output.

 Development of the electric fuel cell buses is centered in California, with AC Transit serving as the lead agency for one XHE60, and SunLine Transit Agency, AC Transit, and Orange County Transportation Authority testing several variants of XHE40.

-Xcelsior AV

-New Flyer and Robotic Research announced a partnership in May 2019 to develop automated bus technology.
-In January 2021, New Flyer introduced the Xcelsior AV, New Flyer's first ever autonomous bus.
-New Flyer claims the AV meets the SAE J3016 Level 4 of autonomy.
-The AV is based on the XE40 chassis, and uses Robotic Research's AutoDrive suite of sensors and AutoDrive ByWire mechanical actuators.
-Project management was performed by The Center for Transportation and Environment (CTE) with support from the Federal Transit Administration, who provided a million grant under the Integrated Mobility Innovation Program.

-The first three Xcelsior AV buses are scheduled to be tested by CTtransit in 2021 on the CTfastrak bus rapid transit (BRT) line, over a dedicated right-of-way 9 mi long, connecting New Britain and Hartford, Connecticut.
-The deployment on a BRT line is anticipated to test the vehicles' ability to perform precision docking at station platforms and platooning multiple vehicles.